yujuan-zhang/feature-representation-for-LLMs/README.md

 # Define the VAE model
 class ContinuousResidualVAE(torch.nn.Module):
-# Model architecture is defined in the <VAE训练说明> step3, please copy it to replace this.
+# Model architecture is defined in the VAE training detail step3, please copy it to replace this.
 ```

 2. Loading a pre-trained VAE (Variational Autoencoder) model, and then use the model to reduce the ESM2 'cls' 1280-dimensional features to 18 dimensions.
 For inference on additional features (eos, pho), refer to the preceding method and independently train the VAE model.